rkong04/OSM-Data-Analysis/README.md

 # 2. Instructions
 pip3 install fuzzywuzzy

-Part B: Pictures and Geodata
+Part B: Pictures and Geodata \n
 Most imported libraries are standard Python libraries, but not all.
 Some need to be installed.

-pip install Requests
+- pip install Requests
-pip install gpxpy
+- pip install gpxpy
-pip install polyline
+- pip install polyline
-pip install folium
+- pip install folium
-pip install pillow
+- pip install pillow

 The program itself is all contained in analyzeGeotagPics.py